Learn How to Store Seeds + 15 Creative Seed Storage Ideas

 This post may contain affiliate links.
 Please read our disclosure policy.

-If you’re wondering how to store seeds or looking for seed storage ideas, I’ve got a lot of great ideas!
+Have you wanted to save your own seeds but not known how to store them?
+I’ve got a ton of creative ideas for saving, organizing, and storing seeds.
 I’ll share what I think is the best garden seed organizer ever and give you lots of other options that work well too!

-Seeds need warmth, moisture, and light to germinate and you don’t want that to happen if you plan to store them for a long time.
-So choose where to store seeds carefully – making sure the location is cool, dark, and dry.
+Seeds need warmth, moisture, and light to germinate.
+Seeds can be stored for a long time if done properly.
+Choose where to store seeds carefully – making sure the location is cool, dark, and dry.
 Beyond storing though, you’ll also want to organize seeds.

 How to Organize Your Garden Seeds